etheroneph/schematic-tracker/README.md

 1. Place the programming board
 2. Link the programming board to the core.
-3. Link the programming board to a screen.
 4. Link the programming board to a databank.

 # Usage

-Run the programming board and it will display all missing schematics to the attached screen.
-Click on the schematic you're ready to load and it will set a waypoint to an industry machine that needs the schematic.
-Once the machine is loaded, press alt+1 and it will set the next waypoint.
+Run the programming board and it will display all missing schematics on the on screen widget.
+Press alt+1 to cycle the schematics.
+It will set a waypoint to an industry machine that needs the schematic and show the list of machines.
+Once the machine is loaded, press alt+2 and it will set the next waypoint.